Arrrlex/models-under-pressure/README.md

 - MT dev and test datasets: Adding system prompt to each sample, adding more info to input and relabelling.
 - Anthropic dev and test datasets: Adding system prompt to each sample and relabelling.

+Apr 22 versions (all based on calling parts of `modify_dataset.py`)

+- MTS dev and test datasets: Same as before with slightly modified system prompt (fixed typo and dropping "guest families" part).

 ## Deployment Context Datasets